oracle/oci-toolkit-intellij/README.md

 # Oracle Cloud Infrastructure Toolkit for IntelliJ

-## About

-The Oracle Cloud Infrastructure Toolkit for IntelliJ is an open source plug-in for the IntelliJ Integrated Development Environment (IDE) maintained by Oracle Corp.
+The Oracle Cloud Infrastructure Toolkit for IntelliJ is an open source plug-in, maintained by Oracle, for the IntelliJ Integrated Development Environment (IDE).
 The toolkit supports the Autonomous Database services.
-With Autonomous Database service support, users can create ATP/ADW instances, start/stop, terminate, clone, update licence type, change admin password, scale up/down, download client credentials (wallet) and create connection to their Autonomous Databases.
+With Autonomous Database service support, users can create ATP/ADW/JSON/APEX instances, start/stop, terminate, clone, update licence type, change admin password, scale up/down and download client credentials (wallet) of Autonomous Databases.
-Once the connection is created to the Autonomous Database, users can browse through schema and tables.
 It also supports switching between multiple accounts and regions.

 ## Home page